kevinkiplangat432/ARVIS-LookMind/README.md

 # AI Control Layer SDK

+> **Related Repository**: This is the backend repository.
+For the frontend implementation, see [AI Control Layer Frontend](https://github.com/kevinkiplangat432/agents-control-infra-start-up-level-infra-frontend.git)

 ## Overview